Tanjasta/pands-problem-sheet/README.md

 https://vlegalwaymayo.atu.ie/pluginfile.php/857752/mod_label/intro/lab%203.1%20Variables%20and%20state.pdf?time=1675863678047

 #### Task 3 - Accounts
-Task 3: create a python program called accounts.py that reads in a 10 character account number and outputs the account number where only the last 4 digits are showing and the first 6 digits are replaced with X. Prodram gets output from the user in a form of 10 digits account number and after some manipulation outputs the number where only first 4 numbers are visible and the remaining 6 numbers are replased with X. A file named pythonbank.py was created to work on sullutions to the task.
-When run, the program outputs the number where only first 4 numbers are visible and the remaining 6 numbers are replased with X.
+Task 3: Create a Python program called 'accounts.py' that reads in a 10-character account number and outputs the account number where only the last 4 digits are shown and the first 6 digits are replaced with X. The program obtains input from the user in the form of a 10-digit account number and, after some manipulation, outputs the number where only the first 4 digits are visible and the remaining 6 digits are replaced with X. A file named 'pythonbank.py' was created to work on solutions for this task.
+When run, the program successfully outputs the number where only the first 4 digits are visible and the remaining 6 digits are replaced with X.

 *Referances*
 https://web.microsoftstream.com/video/2b9fe960-c152-48a1-a0f0-c01cfdbccf49